 Besides the Crafar Farms litigation, Vinay has also appeared successfully as a McKenzie Friend in the High Court in support of ‘Lionman’s’ mother Patricia, in the litigation which took place over the Zion Wildlife Zoo in Whangarei which appeared in the successful TV series.
 (Patricia is now one of Vinay’s Accredited McKenzie Friends.)

 Making A Genuine Difference

-Although Vinay rarely appears as a McKenzie Friend himself anymore, his passion is to impart as much of his legal practice and procedural knowledge onto Self Litigants and those who wish to become a McKenzie Friend Professional.
+Although Vinay rarely appears as a McKenzie Friend himself anymore, his passion is to impart as much of his legal practice and procedural knowledge onto training self litigants and those who wish to become a McKenzie Friend Professional.
 Hence why he remains our consultant.